jsoares/rusty-skellam/README.md

 # rusty-skellam

-Makeshift Rust implementation of Skellam Distribution's PMF.
+Trivial Rust implementation of the PMF for the [Skellam Distribution](https://en.wikipedia.org/wiki/Skellam_distribution).

+Its precision is limited by the underlying [scilib](https://github.com/At0micBee/scilib) Bessel function.

 ## Usage